 Whenever you find yourself for the first time in a particular community, you may feel like an alien once you hear people using specific terms or abbreviations that you’ve never heard before.
 The world of digital marketing is no exception.
-If you don’t know what the terms CTR, PPC, and SEM mean, then you can easily get lost in conversation.
-It’s time to catch up, and you can begin with these essential marketing terms.
+If you don’t know what the terms CTR, PPC, and SEO mean, then you can easily get lost in conversation.
+It’s time to catch up, and you can begin with these essential marketing terms you need to know.

 Search Engine Optimization – an umbrella term for different tactics (i.e., blogging, acquiring backlinks, on-page optimization) aimed at helping your website rank higher in SERP (search engine results page).
 If your site ranks higher, then it will generate more traffic, which will further help your company grow, increase brand awareness and bottom line.